Sir Robert Hutchison, 1st Baronet: Professional career

 Hutchison was then posted as a resident at the Hospital for Sick Children, London in 1896, and then at the Physiology department of the London Hospital, in which he remained till 1900.
-There, he worked under Dr Leonard Erskine Hill, a well-known British physician and physiologist.
+There, he worked under Dr Leonard Erskine Hill, a British physician and physiologist.
 He was also appointed as house physician to Sir Thomas Barlow at the Hospital for Sick Children in 1897.
 Later, he was appointed as full physician to the Royal London Hospital and to the Hospital for Sick Children in 1900, after having served as Assistant Physician to the London Hospital for about six years.
 He was elected a Fellow of the Royal College of Physicians in 1903.
-During World War I, he served as medical advisor to the Ministry of Food, England.
+During World War I, he served as medical advisor to the Ministry of Food.

 He was one of the founding editors of the Quarterly Journal of Medicine which was established in 1907.

 Teaching

-Dr Hutchison is remembered by his students for his "ability to express in concise and fastidious language his extraordinary powers of clinical observation".
+Hutchison is remembered by his students for his "ability to express in concise and fastidious language his extraordinary powers of clinical observation".
 Whilst teaching his students at the bed-side, he was known to be witty, which sometimes seemingly "reached towards sadism".
 Nevertheless, he was respected and loved by his students who were "entranced by his incisive comments on ward-rounds", and were attracted to "his individual method of teaching", which they found "was really in part a pose, an assumption of cynicism, that failed to hide a mind that was intellectually gay and a heart that felt deeply for all human suffering, especially the sufferings of children".

 Honours and recognitions

-In 1904 he delivered the prestigious Goulstonian lectures on anaemia of infancy to the Royal College of Physicians and in 1931 gave their Harveian Oration.
+In 1904 he delivered the Goulstonian lectures on anaemia of infancy to the Royal College of Physicians and in 1931 gave their Harveian Oration.
 In 1931 he was made Hon FRCP (Ed).
 He also received the LLD of University of Edinburgh and University of Birmingham, the Hon DSc of University of Oxford and the Hon MD of University of Melbourne.
 He was the president of the Royal Society of Medicine from 1934 to 1935 and of the Royal College of Physicians from 1938 to 1941.

 On 6 July 1939 he was created the 1st Baronet Hutchison, of Thurle, Parish of Streatley, Berkshire (UK).
 In 1951 the Archives of Disease in Childhood, an international peer-reviewed journal for health professionals and researchers on childhood illnesses, published an issue in his honour.